 While Vayable was centered on connecting locals with travelers, Wong says many individual guides on the platform later started their own companies and continued to offer such experiences on the site.

 The main takeaway?
 While peer-to-peer tour platforms have a lot of buzz, it’s a tough space to make work.
 The big question surrounding this model has been simple: can it scale?
 Can online marketplaces acquire enough supply—enough individuals with unique and compelling experiences—to make the model work?
 And do travelers want to have local experiences with individuals, or would they rather do classic touristic experiences?
 Vayable is not the first P2P platform to close its doors.
 GetYourGuide, in fact, got its start as a P2P platform, before it pivoted to become a more traditional online travel agency marketplace for tours and activities.

 Still, plenty of companies believe there’s an opportunity in this arena.
-In Arival’s Guide to Digital Distributors published in 2019, we identified upwards of 18 companies offering local-led tours, activities and experiences similar to Vayable.
-Netherlands-based Withlocals has raised more than €12M, and then of course there’s Airbnb Experiences.
+In Arival’s Guide to Digital Distributors published in 2019, we identified upwards of 18 companies offering local-led tours, activities, and experiences similar to Vayable.
+Netherlands-based Withlocals has raised more than €12M, and then of course there are Airbnb Experiences.